 - Has your lawn grown moss over the winter?
-Try a product like EverGreen Complete, which will kill off moss and give your lawn a dose of nitrogen, promoting grass growth and taming weeds.
+Try a product which will kill off moss and give your lawn a dose of nitrogen, promoting grass growth and taming weeds.
 Apply every 6 weeks through the growing season to keep your grass happy.

 - If you're looking for a low budget fertilising solution, collect your grass clippings and let them decompose on your lawn.
 They will provide it with nutrients equivalent to one or two fertiliser applications.

 - Save yourself a bit of elbow grease - damp soil makes pulling out young weeds a lot easier.

 Aeration - If your lawn is compacted it will have restricted air flow and bad water absorption.

 - Push the tongs of a garden fork into your grass at regular intervals.
 Work systematically to cover your whole lawn.
 If you've got a lot of area to cover, consider hiring an aerator.

 For more tips, watch Matt in How to Get a Great Looking Lawn.

 3. Get a sharp lawn edge: A sharp edge will give your lawn that extra pristine look.
 A grass strimmer or trimmer will help you trim neat and professional edges.

 - Strimmer line is a consumable, and wears and snaps with use.
 Reloading your strimmer line isn't as difficult as it might seem - we'll help you fit a nylon strimmer line, heavy duty strimmer line, or the complete spool and line mechanism in your Flymo or Black & Decker strimmer.